mliam0608/Minesweeper/README.md

-A version of Minesweeper programmed in Java, using Swing to create a GUI.
+A version of Minesweeper programmed in Java.

+This game was created as a personal project using Swing to create a GUI.
+To play the game, a user must install Java and run the main class.

 Created August 2023